There are so many review sites these days, it's hard to keep up. But a bad review can be hard to manage, especially when you're new.

 Since Donna didn’t act on the review, it stuck.
 She started to see her local search numbers fall and her organic traffic took a nosedive.
 How could one review do that?
 It was her 1st review.
 Donna needed to fix this quickly.
 We started a program offering discounts for a Google review.
 We were clear that we wanted their honest feedback.
 It was solely a means of encouraging them to act.
 And most importantly: it worked.
 Within 2 weeks, we had 20 reviews.
 It took a month or so to recover fully.
 But recover Donna did, and her bad review problem went away.
 We also encouraged her to hire a social media manager to monitor her comments and act on any comments within 24 hours.

 With how much business is done online nowadays, it is easy to see how a bad review can sink a business.
 But by keeping on top of it and staying smart, you can avoid problems like Donna’s.
-And importantly, we are happy to help you do that, because it is important to help your business grow, and we want to be there for it.
+And importantly, we are happy to help you do that, because it is important to maintain the health of your online reputation, and we can help.